dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency.md

 Delete the test department from the second tab.
 A concurrency error is display with the current values from the DB.
 Clicking **Delete** deletes the entity, unless `RowVersion` has been updated.department has been deleted.

-See [Inheritance](xref:data/ef-mvc/inheritance) for instruction on how to inheritance in the data model.
+See [Inheritance](xref:data/ef-mvc/inheritance) on how to inherit a data model.

 ### Additional resources